 In Resolution ITU-R 1, and also taking into account the discussions held during the last RAG, it is proposed to make the following three amendments:

 “2.5 The Study Groups will normally set up Working Parties to study the Questions assigned to the Study Group.
-Working Parties are understood to exist over an undefined period to answer Questions put before the Study Group.
-Each Working Party will study Questions and will prepare draft Recommendations and other texts for consideration by the Study Group.
-To limit the resource impact on the Radiocommunication Bureau, Member States, Sector Members and Associates, a Study Group shall establish by consensus and maintain only the minimum number of Working Parties, normally three or four Working Parties.”
+Working Parties are understood to exist over an undefined period to perform studies on technical, operational and procedural matters within the scope of the Study Group defined in Resolution ITU-R 4 and to answer Questions put before the Study Group.
+Each Working Party will prepare draft Recommendations and other texts for consideration by the Study Group.
+To limit the resource impact on the Radiocommunication Bureau, Member States, Sector Members,Associates and ITU-R Academia, a Study Group shall establish by consensus and maintain only the minimum number of Working Parties, normally three or four Working Parties.

+Reason: to explicitly clarify that a Working Party does not need a Question to perform studies on technical, operational and procedural matters within the scope of the Study Group (see also §3.3).”

-“10.1.1 When a study has reached a mature state, based on a consideration of existing ITU-R documentation and of contributions from Member States, Sector Members or Associates, which has resulted in a draft new or revised Recommendation, the approval process to be followed is in two stages:
+“10.1.1 When a study has reached a mature state, based on a consideration of existing ITU-R documentation and of contributions from Member States, Sector Members, Associates or ITU-R Academia, which has resulted in a draft new or revised Recommendation, the approval process to be followed is in two stages:

-– adoption by the Study Group concerned; dependent on circumstances, the adoption may take place at a Study Group meeting or by correspondence following the Study Group meeting (see § 10.2);
+– adoption by the Study Group concerned: dependent on circumstances, the adoption may take place at a Study Group meeting or by correspondence following the Study Group meeting (see § 10.2);

+Reason: editorial

-– following adoption, approval by the Member States, either by consultation between Radiocommunication Assemblies or at a Radiocommunication Assembly (see § 10.4);
+– following adoption, approval by the Member States, either by consultation between Radiocommunication Assemblies or at a Radiocommunication Assembly (see § 10.4).

-if justified, in some cases these processes may be undertaken simultaneously based on a decision by the Study Group (see § 10.3).”

-“”
+When adoption of a draft new or revised Recommendation is sought by correspondence, its approval is undertaken simultaneously, except otherwise decided by the Study Group (see § 10.3).

+Reason: to render the procedure for simultaneous adoption and approval of Recommendations (PSAA) the procedure by default.
+The Study Group will decide not to use the PSAA procedure by consensus.”

+“10.4.1 When a Study Group decides to not use the procedure for simultaneous adoption and approval by correspondence in accordance with § 10.3.1, it shall seek adoption of the draft new or revised Recommendation by correspondence.”

 Moreover, in Resolution ITU-R 5, it is proposed to amend the current new resolves 1 by removing the words “with Categories C and S” in its third bullet, because categories will now apply to all work items of a Study Group.